apollographql/router/apollo-spaceport/README.md

 ### listener

-This is only used if external relay is false, in which case a listening relay is spawned and will listen at the specified address.
+This is only used if external spaceport is false, in which case a listening spaceport is spawned and will listen at the specified address.

 ### Components